Barbara Angus: Career

 Angus was appointed the ambassador of New Zealand to the Philippines in 1978.
-This made her the first New Zealand women ambassador in a bilateral post and the third head of mission overseas.
+This made her the first New Zealand woman ambassador in a bilateral post and the third female head of mission overseas.
 While Angus was based in Manila, the relationship between the Philippines and New Zealand was under development, and her time in the position helped to pioneer both for the foreign service of New Zealand and the foreign policy of the Philippines.
 After she returned to Wellington in 1981, Angus was appointed the head of the Protocol Division at the Ministry of Foreign Affairs.
 Her role entailed ensuring the laws of New Zealand were complied with before becoming the first woman Chief of Protocol.

 In 1984, Angus was required to retire from the department because she was 60 years old.
 She remained close to the Ministry of External Relations and Trade and from 1988 to 1991 chaired its grievance committee.
 In 1985, Angus authored A Guide to Katherine Mansfield's Wellington and Dictionary of New Zealand Biography entries on Katherine Mansfield's school friend Maata Mahupuku and Angus's diplomatic predecessor Jean McKenzie.
 In 1986, she was on the board of the Public Service Appeal Board, was a member of the Wellington branch committee of the New Zealand Historic Places Trust between 1984 and 1986 and of the restored Katherine Mansfield Birthplace Society in 1988.